We are wiser today than we were yesterday…

 We bought our caravan by accident, so in the end, we had only a month to sort everything out… As newbie caravanners, our first year was a little hit-and-miss and we paid far too much for nearly everything!

-- Annual Storage – our insurance initially insisted on our having CASSOA Gold secure storage sorted before we took delivery of the caravan.
+A. Annual Storage – our insurance initially insisted on our having CASSOA Gold secure storage sorted before we took delivery of the caravan.
 We arranged this in a hurry with a storage facility some distance from home, since this was the only one which had a vacancy.
-The cost was over £500 for the year, yet the caravan was in storage for only a few months!
+The cost was over £500 for the year, yet the caravan was in storage for only a few months.

-- Monthly Storage – we have since found a storage facility close to home that charges monthly, so we don’t have to travel miles and pay only for what we use.
-It does not have CASSOA Gold level of security, but we inspected it ourselves and are satisified that our Pride and Joy is safe there.
-We pay a little more for our insurance, but the net saving is around £300pa.
+B. Monthly Storage – we have since found a storage facility close to home that charges monthly, so we don’t have to travel miles and pay only for what we use.
+Initially, it did not have CASSOA Gold level of security, but we since found one that does.
+The net saving is around £300pa.